-If a person is found with more than the above amounts, they are presumed to have intent to sell or supply.
-If this is the case the onus shifts and the accused must prove that they did not have intent to sell or supply.
+If a person is found with more than the above amounts, they are presumed to have the intent to sell or supply.
+If this is the case the onus shifts and the accused must prove that they did not have the intent to sell or supply.

 If the amount of drugs found is less than the specified amount in Schedule III of the Act the matter is able to be dealt with summarily in the Magistrates Court, otherwise it must be tried on indictment in the District Court.
 Amounts which allow a matter to be heard in the Magistrates Court include:

 - Amphetamine: 4gm